lefamoffat/agentic-trading/README.md

 2. Create a feature branch (`git checkout -b feature/amazing-feature`)
 3. Make your changes and add tests
 4. Ensure all tests pass (`

+## Dashboard (Astro)

+Real-time web UI powered by Astro/Preact/Tailwind.
+See `apps/dashboard/README.md` for setup and usage.